-- Effectively sharing of codes and connecting the notebooks to GitHub
+- Easily sharing of codes and link the notebooks to GitHub

-For example, we can introduce the ttach library, which is utilized for the expansion of pictures during the test stage.
+For example, we can install ttach library for the augmentation of images during the test phase by using this command.

 Mounting Google Drive

-You can mount your Google Drive utilizing the basic content given below:
+Now you can mount your Google Drive using the simple script given below: